 A 2003 study out of Israel proved that olive leaf extracts have an antimicrobial effect against bacteria and fungi.
 Olive leaf extracts killed almost all bacteria tested, including dermatophytes (causing infections on the skin, hair and nails), candida albicans (an agent of oral and genital infections) and Escherichia coli cells (bacteria found in the lower intestine).
 (17)

-You definitely want to eat a mix of raw, fermented and cooked vegetables while on the candida diet.
+You definitely want to eat a mix of raw and cooked vegetables while on the candida diet.
 When it comes to recipes, you of course want ones that leave out all of the candida-promoting foods above while including as many of the candida killers as possible.

 This Green Detox Machine Juice Recipe is another perfect inclusion for any anti-candida diet.

 Rapidly killing off candida in your body creates a metabolic reaction that releases over 70 different toxins into your body.
 Sounds pretty intense, right?
 Well before you get scared off, what you may or may not have to deal with as a result of candida die-off is definitely preferable to what you have to deal with if you let the candida continue to internally flourish.

 Symptoms that show the candida cleanse and the candida diet are working include:

 - Intestinal distress, including bloating, gas, constipation and nausea